internet-sicherheit/A-Large-Scale-Study-of-Cookie-Banner-Interaction-Tools-and-Their-Impact-on-Users-Privacy/01_MultiCrawl_(Framework)/README.md

 ## Running the Framework

-1. Set up an Ubuntu 20.04 VM.
+1. Set up an Ubuntu 20.04 VM on your preferred cloud provider or locally.
-2. Install the required Python and Conda packages from `/req-pip.txt` and `/req-conda.txt`.
+2. Clone this folder on the VM and install the required Python and Conda packages from `/req-pip.txt` and `/req-conda.txt` in the VM.
 3. Execute `install.sh` for OpenWPM installation.
 4. Configure a VPN connection on your VM (if needed).
 5. Name your VMs according to the `getMode()` function in `/setup.py`.
+Note that each VM needs a unique name and that the name must be the same as the VM's hostname which is also should be defined as in `/setup.py`.
 6. Adjust the crawling preferences in the `getConfig()` function in `/setup.py` (if needed).
-7. Execute `restart.sh` on every VM to initiate the measurement.
+7. Execute `restart.sh` on every VM to start the measurement.

 ## Acknowledgements